andre-tm-hui/ReVox/README.md

 # Virtual Soundboard and Sampler
 A Virtual Soundboard built in C++ for Windows, capable of recording input and system audio, and outputting to a virtual cable (see https://vb-audio.com/Cable/).

 It uses a keyboard hook to register key events, and assigns audio events to a set of given keys.
 Audio events are handled using the portaudio (https://github.com/PortAudio/portaudio/) and libsndfile (https://github.com/libsndfile/libsndfile/) libraries.
+Some DSP, specifically Fast Fourier Transforms, are handled by the FFTW library (https://www.fftw.org/).
+Settings I/O is handled using nlohmann's json library (https://github.com/nlohmann/json).

+The reverb algorithm is Freeverb, written by Jezar, with minor fixes (NaN correction when floats become too small).

 The project is made in Qt, using qmake.